Hearing Aid Headphones for Seniors: A Simple Guide

 Take a peek at the back of your television to see what audio outputs it has.
 Common options include a digital optical port, red and white RCA jacks, or a standard 3.5mm headphone jack.
 Most headphone systems will list which connections they support, so you can easily find a compatible match.
 A little bit of prep work here will save you a major headache later.

-Prioritize a Comfortable Fit
+How to Find a Truly Comfortable Fit

 If a pair of headphones isn’t comfortable, you’re not going to wear them for very long.
 Since you’ll likely be using them for the duration of a movie or your favorite show, a comfortable fit is non-negotiable.
 Over-ear headphones are often padded and can help block out external noise, but some people find them heavy.
 In-ear models are lightweight, but not everyone likes the feeling of having something in their ear canal.